OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

   4) in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - Check out the [course slides](/slides/operating-systems/systems-introduction/)
   for a detailed investigation of these chapters
-- Review the [important terms](#important-terms) to find definitions for the key terms associated with the assigned chapters
+- Review the [important terms](#important-terms) for definitions of the key terms associated with the assigned chapters

 ## Process Execution